OECD QSAR ToolBox training

 • Report generation

-• Examples of predictions and exercises on acute toxicity, genotoxicity and carcinogenicity
+• Examples of predictions and exercises on genotoxicity and carcinogenicity

-• Examples of predictions and exercises on skin sensitization and repeated dose toxicity
+• Examples of predictions and exercises on repeated dose toxicity and reproductive toxicity

 To ensure the quality of the training and to allow all the participants to meet their goals the number of attendees is limited to 5 per class.
 Registrations will be accepted on a first come, first serve basis.